ips21blank/offlinebookmarkmanager/TO_DO.md

 # Things to do

-### Do something about local bookmarks/locations
+### DONE: Do something about local bookmarks/locations

 ```javascript
 _brLocalTest = [/^file:\/\//i, /^chrome:\/\//i];
 ```

-## Scroll up or down when dragging close to ends.
+## DONE: Scroll up or down when dragging close to ends.

 ---